 SIEMs were designed to address the growing challenge that security organizations face when trying to spot trends and patterns produced in multiple locations across the enterprise.
-By collecting and analyzing security events from a wide variety of event and contextual data sources, SIEMs support threat detection and security incident response - a single interface that connects all of this data.
+By collecting and analyzing security events from a wide variety of event and contextual data sources, SIEMs support threat detection and security incident response.